telerik/ajax-docs/controls/treelist/appearance-and-styling/conditional-formatting.md

 ##

 **RadTreeList** provides the option to conditionally modify the appearance ofa given elements.
-For example, it might be convenient to change the background of the cells that containnegative values.
+For example, it might be convenient to change the background of the cells that contain negative values.

-The following example shows how to handle the **ItemDataBound** event inorder to apply a custom color/decoration to RadTreeList cell/row.
+The following example shows how to handle the **ItemDataBound** event in order to apply a custom color/decoration to RadTreeList cell/row.